vvjn/DynaWAVE.jl/docs/src/index.md

 E = readevalues("yeastlc_yeastlc_evalues.txt", net1.nodes, net2.nodes)
 ```

 Then, we convert the E-values to node similarities.
+This is done by
+converting each E-value to -log(E-value), and then dividing the
+resulting values with the maximum.

 ``` julia
 S = NodeSimMeasure(:evalues, E).S